 In tandem with the growth in the number of LNG suppliers, there has been a corresponding increase in the number of importers.
-In 2007, there were 17 countries importing LNG and by December 2019, the number increased to 42.
+In 2009, there were 22 countries importing LNG and by December 2020, the number increased to 42.

-LNG imports by country between 2006 and 2019 are shown in the table below.
-Despite an increase in the number of importers, Japan, South Korea, and China provide the backbone of LNG trade, collectively accounting for 51% of the total LNG imports as of the end of 2019.
+LNG imports by country between 2006 and 2020 are shown in the table below.
+Despite an increase in the number of importers, Japan, South Korea, and China provide the backbone of LNG trade, collectively accounting for 51% of the total LNG imports as of the end of 2020.
 China's LNG imports surged in 2017 and surpassed South Korea's to become the second biggest LNG importing nation.
 There has also been strong growth of LNG imports by India, Taiwan and Spain due to increasing demand from the power sector in those countries and their respective government's focus on the use of natural gas as a source of energy to reduce air pollution caused by conventional sources of energy.

-China's LNG imports commenced in 2006 and have since grown exponentially from 0.7 million tons in 2006 to 61.9 million tons in 2019.
+China's LNG imports commenced in 2006 and have since grown exponentially from 0.7 million tons in 2006 to 67.9 million tons in 2020.
 The country's LNG imports expanded by a whopping 41% year on year in 2018 as it took steps to shift from coal to natural gas for heating households during the winter because of the government's policy to increase the share of natural gas in the overall energy demand.
-After showing strong growth momentum in 2017 and 2018, China's LNG imports growth rate slowed down in 2019, growing 14.8% year over year to 61.9 million tons.
-China's switch from coal to gas has slowed down with the slowing GDP growth and milder-than-expected winter which impacted its LNG demand in 2019.
+After showing strong growth momentum in 2017 and 2018, China's LNG imports growth rate has slowed down in the last two years.
+The country's LNG imports grew 14.8% year over year to 61.9 million tons in 2019 and 10.1% year over year in 2020.
+The pandemic-induced demand slump adversely affected Chinese LNG demand in 1H20 with major Chinese LNG importers declaring force majeure.

 China's coal to natural gas switch is driven by the country's intent to reduce pollution.
-China's 13th Five-Year Plan aims to reduce the share of coal in China's overall energy demand - from 64% in 2015 to 58% in 2020 - while increasing the use of gas from 6% to 10% during the same period.
+China's 13th Five-Year Plan aims to reduce the share of coal in the country's overall energy demand - from 64% in 2015 to 58% in 2020 - while increasing the use of gas from 6% to 10% during the same period.
 China's increased emphasis on LNG as a source of energy is the result of its capital, Beijing's, aim to cut the country's greenhouse gas emissions, per unit of GDP, by 60-65 percent between 2005 and 2030.
+China's plans to achieve carbon neutrality by 2060 is expected to accelerate its switch from coal to gas and aid LNG demand.

-LNG Imports by Country 2007-20191 (Million Tons)
+LNG Imports by Country 2009-20201 (Million Tons)